wilsonmar/Salesforce/README.md

 * Marketing User
 * Contract Manager

-Permission sets grants additional permissions without changing user profiles.
+Up to 1000 Permission sets per org can be setup to grant additional permissions without changing user profiles.

 1) Click Setup at the upper-right corner.